paulnorthrop/bang/README.md

 ### What does bang do?

 Provides functions for the Bayesian analysis of some simple commonly-used models, without using Markov Chain Monte Carlo (MCMC) methods such as Gibbs sampling.
 The 'rust' package <https://cran.r-project.org/package=rust> is used to simulate a random sample from the required posterior distribution, using the ratio-of-uniforms method.
 Currently three conjugate hierarchical models are available: beta-binomial, gamma-Poisson and a 1-way Analysis of Variance (ANOVA).
 Advantages of the ratio-of-uniforms method over MCMC in this context are that the user is not required to set tuning parameters nor to monitor convergence and a random posterior sample is produced.
-See the 'bang' website for more information, documentation and examples.

 ### A simple example